TheInvincibleRalph/Data-structures-and-algorithm/Algorithm/Sorting algorithm/radix-sort/concept.md

 ### Correctly Sorted Array by Tens Place

-The array sorted by the tens place should now be:
+The final output which is the array sorted by the tens place should now be:
 ```
 [3, 9, 10, 27, 38, 43, 82]
 ```